 - a.
 Base cabinets, alone or connected, shall be leveled and provide a firm foundation for counter tops, and, in assembly, screwed together, front and back, the front of the base cabinets being aligned with each other. - b.
 Scribes shall be secured to both the casework and abutting structures. - c.
 Casework joints shall be squared.
 Wooden joints shall be glued and screwed in place. - d.
 Knee spaces and filler panels and scribes shall be structurally integrated and of neat appearance. - e.
 Rigid molding (such as metal) shall be furnished and installed along the backs of toe spaces, exposed ends of casework and around open knee spaces.
-All molding shall be caulked and sealed with chemically-resistant material. - f.
+All molding shall be caulked and sealed with chemically-resistant material.

+- f.
 Cabinet door catches and drawer stops shall be well-aligned. - g.
 Cabinet base anchors shall be provided and installed. - h.
 Wall cases shall be secured to walls (metal stud walls shall be reinforced) with no less than 4 fasteners per wall case, 2 each in both the top and bottom of wall case.
 Wall cases within the same room shall be level with each other, whether or not in the same assembly, and all wall cases shall be plumb. - i.
-The base of wall cases shall be positioned 54 inches above the finished floor, or as detailed on the drawings. - j.
+The base of wall cases shall be positioned at least 54 inches above the finished floor, or as detailed on the drawings. - j.
 Storage cases shall be installed plumb and attached to walls at the top and bottom with no less than 2 fasteners per case. - k.
-Reagent racks shall be mounted with the base of the uprights flush with the countertop, and fastened to prevent moving with at least 2 fasteners per upright.

-- I. Wall-mounted reagent shelving shall be installed flush with the wall.
+Reagent racks shall be mounted with the base of the uprights flush with the countertop, and fastened to prevent moving with at least 2 fasteners per upright. - I. Wall-mounted reagent shelving shall be installed flush with the wall.
 Each reagent shelf shall have a 1⁄2-inch retaining lip. - m.
 Floor-standing reagent racks shall be installed plumb. - n.
 Reagent shelves shall be secured to walls with at least 4 fasteners per rack, 2 each at top and bottom. - o.
 Tables shall be assembled and set in place with the specified top secured with fasteners on 12-inch centers. - p.
-Pegboards shall be mounted flush to walls and secured with at least 4 corner fasteners.
+Pegboards shall be mounted flush to walls and secured with at least 4 corner fasteners. - q.
 Cabinet doors and drawers shall open and close without sticking.
-Wall case and storage case doors shall operate without sticking.
+Wall case and storage case doors shall operate without sticking. - 3.
+Countertop materials.

-3. Countertop materials

 Countertops include all work surfaces in laboratories, including backsplashes and end curbs.
 Countertop materials shall be of smooth finish, chemical resistant, durable, appropriate for intended use, and easily cleaned and disinfected.
+Chemical resistant laminate surfaces are not an approved countertop material for wet research or teaching laboratories within the USG.

 Examples of approved countertop materials include: